WPRDC/data-guide/docs/PublishingCKAN.md

 ![alt text](https://github.com/WPRDC/data-guide/blob/master/docs/Create%20a%20Dataset%20Instructions.gif "Add a dataset")

 #### Data Dictionary
 We also strongly encourage publishers to provide a data dictionary for each data table.
-Data dictionaries help data users understand the underlying structure of the data file.
-The data dictionary can be created in a spreadsheet, saved in .csv format, and uploaded to the dataset as a resource.
-For an example, please see the [example included with the Allegheny County Property Assessment data](https://data.wprdc.org/dataset/property-assessments/resource/d31e1b1c-215d-4693-9898-154ca49050a4).
+Data dictionaries help data users understand the underlying structure of the data file. ~~The data dictionary can be created in a spreadsheet, saved in .csv format, and uploaded to the dataset as a resource.
+For an example, please see the [example included with the Allegheny County Property Assessment data](https://data.wprdc.org/dataset/property-assessments/resource/d31e1b1c-215d-4693-9898-154ca49050a4).~~

+Our system now supports integrated data ditionaries, making it unneccessary to upload a separate CSV file.
+More on integrated data dictionaries [here](https://github.com/WPRDC/data-guide/blob/master/docs/data_dictionaries.md).

 This data dictionary should include (at minimum):

 * Name of each field
 * Description of the data field